 An employer may be able to require its employees to submit to drug screening.
 However, a number of states' laws limit the circumstances in which an employer may test for drugs, and the methods they may use to perform such tests.
 An employer may generally test its employees for drug use if it limits its testing to:

-Employee Privacy in the Workplace - Get a Free Initial Claim Review
+Employee Privacy in the Workplace - Get Legal Help

 Employees have clear and specific rights to privacy in the workplace, but these rights are balanced against their employers' privileges to monitor their business operations.
-If you are an employee who believes that your employer may have overstepped legal boundaries in connection with your privacy rights, or if you just have questions about your right to privacy in the workplace, a legal professional can clarify your rights.
-Contact a local attorney for a free initial claim review to learn how they can help protect your rights at work.
+If you're an employee who believes that your employer may have overstepped legal boundaries in connection with your privacy rights, or if you just have questions about your right to privacy in the workplace, talk to a local employment lawyer who can clarify your rights.